Upcoming & Current Clubs

 In the Beloved club, we talked about motherhood and power.

-In the To the Lighthouse club, we we watched Woolf transform death into a masterpiece.
+In the To the Lighthouse club, we we watched Woolf bring the dead back to life.

-In the Giovanni’s Room club, we considered James Baldwin’s novel as a critique of whiteness.
+In the Giovanni’s Room club, we considered James Baldwin’s second novel as a critique of oblivious and self-absorbed whiteness.

 Past Book Clubs